Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

-\begin{proof} We know by Lemma~\ref{lem:NPH-internally-stable} that $\tilde T$ is a stable table.
-It suffices to prove that all antipodal edges added in Step 2a and Step 2b to $\Tilde{T}$ are not stable edges of $T$.
-Since all edges we added are antipodal, none of them blocks any matching in $\mathcal{S}(\Tilde{T})$.
-Hence, $\Tilde{T}\subseteq E_s(T)$.
+\begin{proof} We know by Lemma~\ref{lem:NPH-internally-stable} that $\widetilde T$ is a stable table.
+It suffices to prove that all antipodal edges added in Step 2a and Step 2b to $\widetilde{T}$ are not stable edges of $T$.
+Since all edges we added are antipodal, none of them blocks any matching in $\mathcal{S}(\widetilde{T})$.
+Hence, $\widetilde{T}\subseteq E_S(T)$.

-Let us conversely show that $E_s(T)\subseteq \Tilde{T}$.
+Let us conversely show that $E_S(T)\subseteq \widetilde{T}$.
 Consider first edges added in Step 2b.
-Since $w'$ has only $z'$ on its list and $w'z' \in \Tilde{T}$, we deduce that any matching from ${\cal S}(T)$ matches $w'$ to $z'$.
+Since $w'$ has only $z'$ on its list and $w'z' \in \widetilde{T}$, we deduce that any matching from ${\cal S}(T)$ matches $w'$ to $z'$.
 Hence, any matching that matches $z'$ to any other partner would necessarily be unstable.
-Observe that all edges added in Step 2b involve $z'$ (but not $w'$), showing that none of them belongs to $E_s(T)$.
+Observe that all edges added in Step 2b involve $z'$ (but not $w'$), showing that none of them belongs to $E_S(T)$.

 It remains to consider edges added in Step 2a.
-Suppose for contradiction that a stable matching $M$ contains some antipodal edge $pq$ with $p,q\neq z'$, where $q$ lies before $\Tilde{T}$ on $p$'s list (and $p$ lies after $\Tilde{T}$ on $q$'s list).
-Because $z'w'$ is a fixed edge, therefore $z'w'\in M$.
+Suppose for contradiction that a stable matching $M$ contains some antipodal edge $pq$ with $p,q\neq z'$, where $q$ lies before $\widetilde{T}$ on $p$'s list (and $p$ lies after $\widetilde{T}$ on $q$'s list).
+Since $z'w'$ is a fixed edge, therefore $z'w'\in M$.
 However, $z'$ prefers $q$ to $w'$, and $q$ prefers $z'$ to $p$, so $z'q$ would block $M$, which contradicts the assumption that $M$ is stable.
-Therefore none of the antipodal edges could be a stable edge, and we conclude that $\Tilde{T}=E_s(T)$. \end{proof}
+Therefore none of the antipodal edges is a stable edge, and we conclude that $\widetilde{T}=E_S(T)$. \end{proof}

-\paragraph{Concluding the proof.} We now show that $\phi$ is satisfiable if and only if there is a stitched rotation wrt $\tilde T$.
+\paragraph{Concluding the proof.} We now show that $\phi$ is satisfiable if and only if there is a stitched rotation wrt $\widetilde T$.
 Because of Theorem~\ref{augment_dual}, Theorem~\ref{thm:coNp-hard-check-closedness} follows.

-\begin{lemma} If $\phi$ is satisfiable, then there exists a stitched rotation $\rho$ with respect to $\Tilde{T}$. \end{lemma}
+\begin{lemma} If $\phi$ is satisfiable, then there exists a stitched rotation $\rho$ with respect to $\widetilde{T}$. \end{lemma}